raeplusplus/raeplusplus/README.md

     Howdy, I'm <strong>Raeshelle Rose</strong>, but you can call me Rae!
   </p>
   <p align="center">
     I'm a life long lover of art and all things creative and seek to implement that passion into tech.
-Weither its game development, fiction writing or Dungeons & Dragons - I've got a project idea for it that or may not be featured below.
+Whether its game development, fiction writing or Dungeons & Dragons - I've got a project idea for it that or may not be featured below.
   </p>
   <p align="center">
   In any industry, the most important aspect is its people.
-I believe that community building, and by extension community based learning, is increadibly important.
+I believe that community building, and by extension community based learning, is incredibly important.
 Follow me on twitter for more about that :)
   </p>
   <p align="center">
-  I am open to new clients and new opporotunities - the best way to contact me about either is through twitter or email.
+  I am open to new clients and new opportunities - the best way to contact me about either is through twitter or email.
 See you soon!
   </p>

 <!-- SOCIALS -->